istmobiome/istmobiome-web/content/home/workshops.md

 +++

 <p style="font-size:0.8em;">
-During this project we created, organized, & hosted four microbiome workshops in Panama.
+During this project we created, organized, & hosted four workshops in Panama.
 The objective was to bring experts from various fields together to discuss the evolutionary ecology and function of host-microbiomes, to synthesize discussions into whitepapers, & to build cross-disciplinary collaborations.
 </p>

 <div style="height: 5px"></div>